 What funding options are available to a company looking to grow or to get on the fast track to high growth?

 Well, surprisingly the options are many and varied.
 The vast majority of SMEs seem to be unaware of quite how wide the range of options is.
 As a result, they often limit themselves to borrowing money from their bank or selling shares to potential investors when there are much cheaper and less onerous options available to them.

 There are two main sources of Capital: Internal and External.
-Internal capital, money raised through company savings or personal debt, is self-explanatory, so we will look briefly at External Capital.
+Internal capital, money raised through company savings or personal debt, is self-explanatory.

 Common forms of equity investment are “friends and family”, angel investors, family offices and venture capital.
 Friends and Family investments can range in size from a few thousand pounds to several thousand pounds.
-Angel investments generally refer to contributions of £50,000 or above and are often referred to as “seed” investments while venture capital investments generally involve sums of £1 million plus.
-However, there are a wide variety of other sources of investment that you need to be aware of such as peer to peer lending and crowd funding, to name a few.
+Angel investments generally refer to contributions of £50,000 or above and are often referred to as “seed” investments.
+Venture capital investments generally involve sums of £1 million plus.
+However, there are a wide variety of other sources of investment that you need to be aware of, Such as peer to peer lending and crowd funding, to name a few.

 Long-term debt, or “term loans” are the most common type of debt and the loan is granted in an agreement to repay fixed monthly, quarterly or annual repayments of the capital borrowed plus interest.
 However, there are a host of other loans that you need to be aware of at very realistic rates from sources such as the Start Up Loan Company and the British Business Bank, to name a few.

 Debt and equity are the two most common and well-known methods for funding a company using external sources.
 But there are a host of “Other” sources of funds that do not involve you borrowing any money or having to give up shares in your company.